South Africa Travel Guide

 9 Day Cape Town and Kruger Park Safari

-This trip idea combines the best of South Africa's top two destinations - Cape Town and Kruger National Park.
+This trip idea combines the best of South Africa's top two destinations - Cape Town and the greater Kruger National Park.
 Spend four nights in Cape Town, often voted the most beautiful city in the world, followed by four nights on safari in the world-renowned Kruger National Park, home to a diversity of wildlife larger than anywhere else in Africa.
-The trip can be booked on a self-drive or fully-guided basis, as you prefer.
+This trip will use accommodation to match your intended budget level, and can be booked as a budget, mid-range, or luxury tour.

 4 Day Luxury Northern Kruger Park Safari